hsyen23/cmake_quickstart/Lesson 6.1/README.md

 ```
 Create export file, so another CMAKE file is able to use our target rapidly.

-EXPORT: the export target name, need to match all EXPORT name for all targets waiting exporting.
+`EXPORT`: the export target name, need to match all `EXPORT` name for all targets waiting exporting.

-FILE: the physical export .cmake file name.
+`FILE`: the physical exported .cmake file name.

-NAMESPACE: Prefix for other people who want to use the library, so CMAKE know this is imported file in other CMakeLists.txt.
+`NAMESPACE`: Prefix for other people who want to use the library, so CMAKE know this is imported file in other CMakeLists.txt.

-DESTINATION: Where to store the export .cmake file.
-Convention is usr/local/lib/cmake/{Library_Name}
+`DESTINATION`: Where to store the exported .cmake file.
+Convention is `usr/local/lib/cmake/{Library_Name}`

 # Build
 ```